TousakaJ/gray-scott-sim-G18/README.md

 To build this application locally, you need to follow these steps:

 1. Ensure that you have a C++ compiler installed on your system.
-This programme requires a compiler that supports at least the C++11 standard.
+This program requires a compiler that supports at least the C++11 standard.

 2. Install the Boost library.
 You can download it from the Boost official website and follow their instructions for installation.